ericoporto/ags-manual-wiki/Settingupthegame.md

 -   **Build target platforms** - a checklist of platforms for which the game will be compiled.
--   **Compress the sprite file** - when enabled the sprites will be compressed to reduce game size, at expense of perfomance.
+-   **Compress the sprite file** - when enabled the sprites will be compressed to reduce game size, at expense of performance.
 -   **Enabled Debug Mode** - whether the debug keys are active.
 When debug mode is on, you can press Ctrl-X to teleport to any room, Ctrl-S to give all inventory items, Ctrl-A to display walkable areas